ARCHER2-HPC/archer2-website/support-access/status.md

 #### Issue Tuesday 14th September 11:00

-Power issues in the Edinburgh area have caused ARCHER2 compute nodes to be unavailable.
-The filesystems are also affected.
+Power issues in the Edinburgh area have caused ARCHER2 compute nodes and /work file system to be unavailable.
+This, in turn, means that login access to ARCHER2 system is also unavailable.

-Further updates will be provided once we know more.
+We will provide more information on timescales for restoration of service as soon as it is available.

 #### Singularity Issue: Thursday 26th August